 Clicking on the project code will open the project tree on a new panel of the application.
 The project tree structure is identical to that in the ALMA Observing Tool.
 The number of successful executions in shown next to each SB.
-After the successful completion of executions, the status is no longer shown next to the SB but next to the corresponding Member Observing Unit Set (MOUS), with one of the following symbols:
+Once all executions have been completed successfully and the SB moves to the processing stage, the status is no longer shown next to the SB but next to the corresponding Member Observing Unit Set (OUS), with one of the following symbols:

-- a set of gears indicate that the MOUS is being processed; - a smiling face shows that the MOUS are ready to be delivered; - a truck indicates that the MOUS has been delivered (see Figure 3).
+- a set of gears indicate that the OUS is being processed; - a truck indicates that the OUS has been delivered (see Figure 3); - an ambulance indicates an OUS for which QA3 is in progress.